calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 - `successful_field_goals`: integer (0 or 1 at the row level) counting the total number of successful FG attempts

 A quick check of the data shows us the ~83% of field goals are successful.
 That makes sense, seeing coaches typically don't send out a kicker if they don't think they'll be successful.
-If we were trying to predict field goal success using `is_field_goal_success`, this would present a modeling challenge since our 2 classes (true/false) are imbalanced.
+If we were trying to predict field goal success using `is_field_goal_success`, this would present a modeling challenge since our two classes (true/false) are imbalanced.
 However, since we're not interested in predicting a binary response, instead we're interested in the predicted probabilities, this hopefully should not pose too big of a problem for us.

 ### Reducing Noise